 1.1 Relation to Literature

-Our paper complements the literature on contests and auctions, as well as standard oligopolistic competitions in various aspects.
+Our paper complements the literature on contests and auctions in various aspects, as well as that on standard oligopolistic competitions.
 In what follows, we discuss the links to the three strands of literature respectively.

 1.1.1 Contests